 The particulars of your court-ordered life insurance policy should be coordinated with your former spouse and respective lawyers, including:

-There are two ways to set up the policy to ensure that your ex receives the benefit: either they can be the owner of the policy and the beneficiary, or you can be the owner of the policy and name them as an irrevocable beneficiary.
+There are two ways to set up the policy to ensure that your ex receives the benefit: Either they can be the owner of the policy and the beneficiary, or you can be the owner of the policy and name them as an irrevocable beneficiary.

-3. Get proof for court
+3. Get proof of the policy for court

 Again, divorce proceedings vary for each case.
 You’ll want to work with your lawyer while going through this process to make sure you are following the court’s guidelines.

 How to buy life insurance after a divorce